IBM/maximo-labs/MkDocs/apm_9.0/docs/build_demo.md

 # Build MAS Health and Predict Demonstration

-Follow the steps in this lab in your own environment to create the necessary components to deliver the MAS v8.11 Health and Predict Demo Script.
-The data for your system can be provided by the instructor.
+Follow the steps in this lab in your own environment to create the necessary components to deliver the Maximo Application Suite (MAS) v9 Health and

-1. Create group using notebooks
+Predict Demo Script.
+The data for your system can be provided by the instructor or you can create your own assets too for some of the exercises.

+1. Login to MAS Applications
+2. Setup Health Asset Permissions
+3. Setup Default Health Asset Condition Scores
+4. Create an Asset
+5. Setup Health Score Groups
+6. Create a Score Group
-2. Create score type
+7. Create score type
-3. Create group using Custom Scoring Methodology
+8. Create group using Custom Scoring Methodology
-4. Create custom matrix
+9. Create custom matrix
-5. Plan replacement plan template for Substation Transformers
+10. Plan replacement plan template for Substation Transformers
-6. Create investment project
+11. Create investment project

 To keep track of the items that you create, append your initials to the end of the name, so that they’ll be easy to find and delete.